Simple Opinion Dynamics for No-Regret Learning: Details on Local Protocols

-In this appendix, we derive the conditionally expected evolution of the adoption algorithms (Appendix~\ref{app:protocols:adoption}) and comparison algorithms (Appendix~\ref{app:protocols:comparison}) that were introduced in Section~\ref{sec:tech-overview}.
-Then, in Appendix~\ref{app:protocols:two-neighbor}, we also introduce a third family of \textit{two-neighbor comparison algorithms} that generalizes comparison algorithms to a setting in which each agent samples two neighbors at every round.
-We show this family also yields a similar form of zero-sum multiplicative updates in conditional expectation.
+In this section, we provide more details on the families of adoption and comparison protocols introduced in Section~\ref{sec:tech-overview:protocols}.
+To start, we make the following remark regarding the neighbor sampling mechanism of the GOSSIP model that is assumed in the problem setting:

-Recall in this work that we consider a \textit{complete} communication graph.
-We assume further this communication graph contains self-loops, which is a standard assumption in the \textit{GOSSIP} model~\citep{boyd2006randomized, shah2009gossip, becchetti2014plurality,becchetti2020consensus}.
-Moreover, we use the terminlogy ``the neighbor sampled by an agent $u$'' to refer to the uniformly random neighbor that agent $u$ exchanges information with under the \textit{GOSSIP}-style communication of the problem setting.
+\begin{remark} Recall in this work that we consider a \textit{complete} communication graph.
+We assume further this communication graph contains self-loops, which is a standard assumption in the GOSSIP model~\cite{boyd2006randomized, shah2009gossip, becchetti2014plurality,becchetti2020consensus}.
+Moreover, we use the terminology ``the neighbor sampled by an agent $u$'' to refer to the uniformly random neighbor that agent $u$ exchanges information with under the GOSSIP-style communication of the problem setting.

 However, we remark these random information exchanges should be viewed as being ``scheduled'' by the model.
-In other words, in the \textit{GOSSIP} model, the agent $u$ does not explicitly pefform the neighbor sampling itself, but rather the model stipulates that in each round, every agent $u$ has a (one-sided) information exchange with a uniformly random neighbor.
+In other words, in the GOSSIP model, the agent $u$ does not explicitly perform the neighbor sampling itself, but rather the model stipulates that in each round, every agent $u$ has a (one-sided) information exchange with a uniformly random neighbor. \end{remark}